ge-naks/cs214/lecture-notes/lec3.md

     ```
 - Things that we declare and dont define can be referenced
 - The linker will then be responsible for connecting these references to the actual definition
+- definitions actually create things
+    - functions definitionsand global variable definitions
+- A program can declare something as many times as it likes, but it can only define it once.ssd=